KodiCraft/bunch/README.md

 import { /* ... */ } from "SDL_image.h:libSDL2";
 ```

-However, due to [https://bun.sh/docs/runtime/modules](the way bun has to handle modules), it is not possible to do this.
+However, due to [the way bun has to handle modules](https://bun.sh/docs/runtime/modules), it is not possible to do this.
 Bun needs imported file names to be real file names, meaning we can't "smuggle" in extra data in the file name.

 ## Contributing